Guide

 Do stargazers get notified if I look at the list?

-No. Viewing the stargazers page, calling the API, or scanning the repo with a tool is invisible to the people on the list.
+No. Viewing the list, calling the API, or scanning your repo with a tool is invisible to the people on the list.
 GitHub sends no notification of any kind.

 Can I see who starred a private repo?

-Only people who already have access to a private repo can star it or view its stargazers page.
+Only people who already have access to a private repo can star it or view its stargazers.
 Stars on private repos are hidden from everyone without access, so there is no way to browse them from outside.

 Does GitHub notify me when someone stars my repo?

-Not by default; there is no built-in email or notification for new stars.
-Repos do expose a star webhook event you can subscribe to, or you can export the list on a schedule and diff it.
+Not by default; there is no built-in email for new stars.
+Repos expose a star webhook event you can subscribe to on your own repo, or you can export the list on a schedule and diff it.

 get started